How to Safely Cover Street Protests

 Do not stand in between protestors and law enforcement.
 Scope out exit routes ahead of time.
 Try to film from a high vantage point, above the crowd.

 Stay behind or to the side of anyone shooting rubber bullets or other "non lethal" projectiles.
 They hurt and they can kill.

-Have your press badge visible as much as possible.
+Have your press badge and accreditation accessible but not visible as protestors and law enforcement may be hostile to media.
+Do not wear identification on lanyards around the neck as you can be pulled or choked if someone grabs them.
 If the police are moving in on protesters, yell "press, press" to identify yourself.
 Don't argue with them, just move out of the way.
 It also helps to acknowledge to law enforcement that you are following their order by yelling "I'm moving!
 I'm moving!"

 Be aware of potential stampedes.
 Crowds are easily spooked and start to run.
 In case of a stampede, go diagonally against the flow, link arms and/or hug an object.
 More people die from being crushed in a stampede than being trampled.
 Again, know your escape route!

 Take turns going in to take pictures, with one person behind the other who can pull them back if police attack.